astuder/ModemHAT/README.md

 |27|RPi config EEPROM SDA|
 |28|RPi config EEPROM SCL|

-Usually the modem boot config and interrupt pins are not electrically connected to the Rasbperry Pi GPIO header.
+In the standard configuration of the HAT, the modem boot config and interrupt pins are not electrically connected to the Rasbperry Pi GPIO header.
 Populate R29-R32 with 0-ohm resistors to use these pins.

 ## Building Your Own HAT